top of page

 • Step 1: 2-3 Rough Sketches

 • Much like a photographer or a movie director, my job is to think about the cinematography of the whole piece.
 What is the character doing?
+What setting are they in?
 What sort of emotions do I want to convey?
 How are they posed?
-Where are they on the page?
+Where should they be on the page?
 Do I want an up-close shot of their face, or do I want to see the full figure?
 Is there an interesting "camera" angle or perspective I can use?
 I'm not really using a camera, but it's basically the same thing.

 • Step 2: The Refined Sketch